deepaknlp/MedVidQACL/MedVidCL/README.md

 # The MedVidCL Dataset

-This is a benchmark experiment for our paper "A Dataset for Medical Instructional Video Classification and Question Answering"
+These are benchmark experiments for the MedVidCL dataset in our paper "A Dataset for Medical Instructional Video Classification and Question Answering"

 Please install [Anaconda](https://www.anaconda.com/distribution/) to create a conda environment as follow before Data Preparation or Training and Testing:
 ```shell script